druglogics/ags-paper/docs/index.md

 ## Correlation {-}

-We test for correlation between all the results shown in the ROC curves.
+We test for correlation between all the synergy predictor results shown in the previous curves.
 This means *ensemble-wise* vs *model-wise*, *random* models vs *proliferative* vs *calibrated (ss)* models and *HSA* vs *Bliss* synergy assessment.
 *P-values* are represented at 3 significant levels: $0.05, 0.01, 0.001$ (\*, \*\*, \*\*\*) and the correlation coefficient is calculated using Kendall's *tau* statistic.